-The iconic Hemingway Bar at the Ritz Hotel has been on my bucket list for a while.
+The iconic Hemingway Bar Paris at the Ritz Hotel has been on my bucket list for a while.
 I want to perch on a bar stool or relax in a tufted leather armchair exactly where Ernest Hemingway and F. Scott Fitzgerald conversed and soak up their literary brilliance.

-We walk through the Ritz hallways leading to the far side of the hotel under suspended golden stars feeling a luxuriant and warm vibe.
+We walk through the Ritz Hotel hallways leading to the far side of the hotel under suspended golden stars feeling a luxuriant and warm vibe.

 As we wander the corridors peeking into magnificent rooms and admiring the showcases with Ritz items for sale, my mind flits back to the book I read last winter, The Hotel on Place Vendome: Life, Death, and Betrayal at the Hotel Ritz in Paris.
 I imagine the notorious German figures of Hermann Goering and Joseph Goebbels, who had official living quarters in the hotel during the Nazi occupation of Paris, marching down this very hallway.

-I think of Hemingway arriving in front of the hotel, gun in hand, to free the Ritz from the Germans.
+I think of Ernest Hemingway arriving in front of the hotel, gun in hand, to free the Ritz from the Germans.
 When informed that the Germans had long gone, and he was unable to enter the hotel with firearms, Hemingway put the gun down and walked through the hotel to the little bar at the back where he proceeded to drink 51 martinis!
 At least, that’s how the story goes.

-We are tucked into a corner of the Hemingway Bar rubbing elbows with his infamous typewriter and welcomed by the famous bartender Colin Field who, with his warm regard, offers the assurance that he will mix us the perfect cocktail.
+We are tucked into a corner of the Hemingway Bar Paris rubbing elbows with his infamous typewriter and welcomed by the famous bartender Colin Field who, with his warm regard, offers the assurance that he will mix us the perfect cocktail.

-The Hemingway Bar: The Star
+The Hemingway Bar Paris Menu: The Star

 Certain drinks are alluring.
 The traveller in me wants to try “The Last Train to Shanghai” an Orient-Express style cocktail made with gin and Bual/Madera and a drop of secret exotic burned orange bitters.